zgrannan/liquid-fixpoint/rewriting/README.md

 2`).
 However, if we encounter an expression that matches the right-hand side of the equality, it's not possible to generate the left-hand side because we don't have a fixed value for `x`.
-Technically speaking, this would require the generation of an universally-quantified SMT equality, which could cause divergence.
+Technically speaking, this would require the generation of an universally-quantified SMT assertion, which could cause divergence.

 Furthermore, if the left-hand side of an equality includes variables that